muiredachdev/Cyclone_1.0/README.md

 # Cyclone_1.0
-Interactive Audiovisual environment that combines physical modeling synthesis, with an intuitive, interactive visual interface.
+Interactive Audiovisual environment that combines physical modeling synthesis, with an intuitive visual interface.